 Old fashioned paper sleeves shed and can scratch your vinyl records so you should not even consider them!
-For the best record protection and least amount of friction, get the Mobile Fidelity sleeves however, for most price conscience record collectors, the less expensive poly inner sleeves appear to offer the best value and protection.
+For the best record protection and least amount of friction, get the Mobile Fidelity sleeves however, for most price conscience record collectors, the less expensive poly inner sleeves appear to offer a solid value.
 Since they're very thin, they even fit into the flimsy lightweight cardboard import record jackets used on British 12 inch singles from the 1980s.

 Regardless of which inner sleeve you choose for your records you will NEVER throw away original sleeves that contain photos, artwork or liner notes.
 In situations like this you simply store the custom sleeve inside the record jacket and use your high quality replacement inner sleeve for everyday use.

 To store your records after playing them, just hold the slightly bowed open inner sleeve horizontally in one hand while gently sliding the record in with the other hand.
 Never let the record plop down into a sleeve or jacket as this will eventually rip the seams.
 Finally, take the inner sleeve with the record inside and carefully, and without binding, slide it into the record jacket so that the opening of the inner sleeve is anywhere, but on the open side of the jacket.
 In other words the opening to your inner sleeve will be on top and the opening of the record jacket will be on the side thus providing double protection to the record inside from dust and room contaminants.